 ASK: What message did Elijah deliver?
-There would be no rain for years.
+There would be no rain for

 Uh oh.
 God's discipline was already happening!
 There would be no rain, which meant no crops would grow.
 People and animals would die because there would not be enough food.
 King Ahab and Queen Jezebel must have been furious.
 In fact, the Bible says that God spoke to Elijah and told him to run for his life and hide!
-Queen Jezebel was so angry at Elijah for delivering such terrible news that she began hunting down God's prophets and killing them!
+Queen Jezebel was so angry at Elijah for delivering such terrible news that she began hunting and killing God's prophets!